 - Fights off Anxiety and depression through its folate content!
 If your menopause brings mood swings, anxiety and depression, fight it off by eating avocados!

 - May reduce risks of breast cancer.
-A health post suggested that Avocados can prevent such disease and also has positive effects to the prevention of cancer in the stomach, cervix and the colon.
+A health post suggested that Avocados can prevent such disease and has positive effects on cancer prevention in the stomach, cervix and colon.

 - Promotes healthier weight.
-It has has very low carbohydrates and high fiber content which helps with weight control.
+It has very low carbohydrates and high fiber content, which helps with weight control.

 Allergies in avocado’s latex do exist in some individuals.
 Symptoms of allergy occur as coughing, stuffy nose, wheezing and edema.
-Once you experience these signs, it is suggested to remove avocados in your diet for some time to see of the symptoms disappear.
+Once you experience these signs, it is suggested to remove avocados from your diet for some time to see if the symptoms disappear.
 If signs persist or get worse, consult a physician immediately.

 Simple Avocado Preparations